brotherbeer/mydocument/mynum/Storage.md

-MYNUM
+The data storage model of mynum
 -------------

-##The data storage model of mynum

-_Mynum is currently only available on the LITTLE-ENDIAN machines, which store the least significant byte (LSB) of a word at the lowest memory address, and store the other bytes following in increasing o rder of significance._
+_Mynum is currently only available on the LITTLE-ENDIAN machines, which store the least significant byte (LSB) of a word at the lowest memory address, and store the other bytes following in increasing order of significance._

 Mynum stores the big integer in binary form, in principle, it is the same as the way integer stored in C basic integer types, but is not limited by the fixed memory size.